poissonconsulting/newdata/README.md

 ### Length of Sequences

-By default all variables are held constant (length of 1).
+By default all variables are set to a reference value.

 ``` r
 xnew_data(obs_data)